Excise duty on energy

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).

-Fuel consumption on a boat without a fishing licence or permission to use low-duty-rate marked diesel
+Consumption of fuel in a boat without a fishing licence and permission to use low-duty-rate marked diesel

-You can apply for a refund of excise duty on energy, carbon dioxide and sulphur (if applicable) for fuel other than marked (low-duty-rate) diesel that you have used yourself.
+You can apply for a refund of excise duty on energy and carbon dioxide for fuel other than marked diesel that you have used yourself.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).